Fawara Chowk Shelter Home Accommodates Over 18,000 Homeless People - UrduPoint

 Fawara Chowk Shelter Home Accommodates Over 18,000 Homeless People

+According to focal person, Shelter Home/Sub-Registrar Cantt Hafiz Muhammad Imran, 1002 homeless persons were accommodated in December 2018, 2511 in January 2019 and 2862 in February.

+Similarly, 3145 persons were registered in March, 3302 in April and 2732 in May while 2509 homeless persons were accommodated in the shelter home during June.

-Focal person, Shelter Home/Sub-Registrar Cantt Hafiz Muhammad Imran said on Friday that the Punjab government on the directives of Prime Minister Imran Khan established a shelter home to provide proper accommodation facility to the homeless and poor citizens in the city.
+He said, the Punjab government on the directives of Prime Minister Imran Khan established a shelter home here to provide proper accommodation facility to the homeless and poor citizens.

 He said that initially, arrangements were made for 80 persons in the basement of Raja Bazaar Parking Plaza; however, the facility had been enhanced for 125 persons.